Many investors have concerns about passive investing in stocks and bonds based on standard asset allocation models.

-Factor based investing focuses more on slightly alternative investments, such as Emerging market investment or real estate than most standard asset allocation portfolios.
+Factor based investing typically incorporates slightly alternative investments, such as emerging market investments or commodities than most standard asset allocation portfolios.

 The goal of factor based investing, along with most advanced investment strategies, is to beat the performance of simple passive investing in index funds over time with comparable or less risk.

 Making Investments Around Market Cycles

-There are many different kinds of alternative investments that all fall within the realm of advanced investment strategies since they are not considered traditional investing in stocks and bonds using a standard asset allocation model.
+There are many different kinds of alternative investments that all fall within the realm of more advanced investment strategies simply because they are not considered traditional investing in stocks and bonds using a standard asset allocation model.

 It’s worth noting that some alternative investments can be time consuming.
-For this reason, I suggest alternative investments should be chosen based on your desired lifestyle, net worth and financial goals as defined in your own wealth plan.
+For this reason, I suggest alternative investments should be chosen based on the investor’s desired lifestyle and financial goals as defined in a personal wealth plan.